snowplow-archive/snowplow.github.com/_posts/2014-04-23-snowplow-ruby-tracker-0.1.0-released.md

 gem 'snowplow-tracker'
 {% endhighlight %}

 The Snowplow Ruby Tracker is compatible with Ruby versions 1.9.3, 2.0.0, and 2.1.0.
-The [setup page] [setup] has more information on the Tracker's dependencies.
+The [setup page] [setup] has more information on the Tracker's own dependencies.

 <div class="html">
 <h2><a name="usage">2.
 How to use the tracker</a></h2>